 •Tax and insurance payment

 As every real estate deal is different, it is essential to understand the agreement well.
 It must specify the unique aspects.
-For example, if you are selling a historic home, you can include any requirement that the buyer does not move a specific element from home.
+For example, if you are selling a historic home, you can include any requirement that the buyer does not move a specific element from the home.

 Advantages of owner financing